Yuri Dolgorukiy: Memorials

-Muscovites have cherished Yuri's memory as the legendary founder of their city.
+Yuri's memory is cherished as the legendary founder of Moscow.
 His patron saint, Saint George appears on the coat of arms of Moscow slaying a dragon.
 In 1954, a monument to him designed by sculptor Sergei Orlov was erected on Moscow's Tverskaya Street, the city's principal avenue, in front of the Moscow municipality.

 Dolgoruki's image was stamped on the Medal "In Commemoration of the 800th Anniversary of Moscow", introduced in 1947.

 There are monuments of Yuri Dolgorukiy in Dmitrov and Kostroma.

-The nuclear submarine Yuri Dolgoruki is named after him.
+The nuclear submarine RFS Yury Dolgoruky is named after him.